byteford/homeauto/Readme.md

 ## 4. Connect terraform to the provider

+`If not running on linux inside the build.sh linux_amd64 need to change to your system `

 - run `sh build.sh NAME 0.0.1`
   - This with compile the provider and save it to go build -o ~/.terraform.d/plugins/github.com/NAME/homeauto/0.0.1/darwin_amd64/
   - The script will then run terraform plan and terraform apply
   - We get errors about use not doing anything with the `bearer_token` variable but it works other than that
 - Go in to `main.tf` and set with provider up remeber to change `NAME`

 ```HCL